 This page explains your rights on how we use information about you, how we keep your information safe and confidential, and how you can access your health records.

-What information do we collect about you?
+What types of information do we have about you?

 The information we hold about you could include: